Cryp-GmbH/mmb-proposal/mmb-analysis-and-proposal.md

 #### SC2.
 Engineering Success: Polkadot deployment
 Once the library is fully developed and ready for use in BEEFY, it will still have to be deployed.
 This intense process will not only require our continuous involvement, but also close collaboration with the Technical Fellowship, and for some steps also the Snowfork and/or the Hyperbridge team.

 Likewise, the code will have to be audited before deployment on Polkadot.
-This would either be covered by a separate proposal or via e.g. an SRLabs retainer.
+This would either be covered by a separate proposal[^audit-cost] or via e.g. an SRLabs retainer.

 Since these upcoming steps involve multiple moving parts, it is hard to provide a reliable time estimate for completing these.